JackowiakJacekBartek/Remote-Microshell/README.md

 'wc -c file_name' - How many chars in a file
 'date', 'echo', 'ifconfig', 'iwconfig', 'hostname'
-You can use all avaible arguments in this programs like 'wc --help' 'exit' to shutdown server and client\n";
+You can use all avaible arguments in this programs like 'wc --help' 'exit' to shutdown server and client";
 ```

 Kompilacja